craig-m/openbsd-box/README.md

 packer build -only=openbsd-vb -force openbsd.json
 ```

-* Tested on Virtualbox 6.1.16 + MacOS.
+* Tested on Virtualbox 6.1.16 + MacOS
+* Tested on Virtualbox 6.1 + Ubuntu 20.04
+* Tested on Virtualbox 6.1 + Windows 10

 #### QEMU